mattermost/mattermost-handbook/operations/research-and-development/engineering/integrations.md

 Every time we release a new minor or major version plugin we cut a new branch with docs and keep the branch forever so customers can still refer back to it.

+Plugins that don't have documentation for multiple versions can have their content updated in master and don't follow this process.

 ### Working in Gitbook

 We use Gitbook to render our documentation.